 Fill out the necessary information for the upload.
 We recommend that you add a title, description, and tags to optimize your video.
 Also, make sure to double-check your privacy and other settings in the menu.
 YouTube upload tutorial here.

 Save as a video file

-Another way to upload your video to YouTube is by saving your video file.
+Another way to upload your video to YouTube is first by saving your video file.
 YouTube recognizes several file formats for upload.
-In this case, Screencast-O-Matic enables you to save your file as an MP4, FLV and AVI formats; all of which, YouTube accepts.
+In this case, Screencast-O-Matic enables you to save your file as an MP4, FLV, and AVI formats; all of which, YouTube accepts.